 My newest novel, Rooting for Rafael Rosales, is about two brave kids who beat the odds: one, a budding environmentalist determined to expose the truth about her father’s employer, a Minneapolis pesticides manufacturer whose products have been linked to colony collapse; the other, a gifted baseball player living in San Pedro de Macoris, the Dominican Republic’s “Cradle of Shortstops.”
 It is published by Albert Whitman & Company.

 I was born in Louisiana, but moved a lot as a kid.
 I lived in five states and three foreign countries before I graduated from high school!
 The most interesting place I lived was Monrovia, Liberia, which inspired my second novel.
 Moving made me an avid reader, because books were the friends I could take with me from place to place.
 I attended the University of North Dakota and the University of Maine before moving to Minneapolis.

 I now live with my wife, Angela; my son, Byron, and three cats.
 One is a stray we took in, and one is her kitten, born in the neighbor’s garage.
-In addition to writing I teach and manage online classes for the Loft Literary Center, teach an occasional comp class, and write book reviews for the StarTribune.
+In addition to writing I teach and manage online classes for the Loft Literary Center, teach an occasional class, and write book reviews and essays.
 I am a Twins fan, an avid reader across multiple genres, a crossword and jigsaw enthusiast, an occasional roller-skater, a clumsy but determined drawer, a long-distance runner, a frequent maker of soup, and am mildly obsessed with the Legend of Zelda video game series, which I often play and re-play with my son.
 (Our favorite is Majora´s Mask).
 Byron and I have also “caught ’em all” in Pokemon Go.
 (Our favorite is the dragonite.)